Can You Have Liability Insurance on a Financed Car?

 These are often, but not always, required by lenders.

-• Uninsured Motorist (UM): Covers your medical expenses if you're hit by a driver without insurance.
+• Uninsured motorist (UM): Covers your medical expenses if a driver hits you without insurance.

-• Underinsured Motorist (UIM): Kicks in when you're hit by a driver with some insurance, but not enough to cover all your medical expenses.
+• Underinsured motorist (UIM): Kicks in when a driver with some insurance hits you, but not enough to cover all your medical expenses.

 preferences icon